-To progressively ‘load’ up the muscle tissues with creatine until they become saturated (ie can absorb no more).
+To progressively ‘load’ up the muscle tissues until they become saturated (ie can absorb no more).
 A 5-gram dose, four times a day (ie 20g per day) for 5 days will load the muscles rapidly, whereas a single 5-gram dose per day will take longer (around a month) but produce the same results; A smaller daily dose makes intestinal problems less likely though.

 To keep the muscles ‘topped up’ once they’re fully loaded.
 Normally we achieve this by taking around 3-5 grams per day.

 Most athletes ‘cycle’ creatine use.
 For example, 4 weeks of use followed by a break.
 You can tie in a washout phase with your training phases.
 That is to say, you can stop using creatine during ‘recovery’ weeks.